SlavisaDurdic/Data-Analytics/README.md

 - readme text file with detailed description about the project,
 - Microsoft Power Point file with up to 15 slides that summarizes the project,
 - Power BI file(s) or a Tableau link (specified within the project's readme file) as a BI tool for visualizing data,
-- python script used to pull data from BigQuery and load it into MySQL database,
+- python script used to pull data from BigQuery (or CSV) and load it into MySQL database,
 - other files, such as python files for hypothesis testing, regression analysis, or similar.

 *********************